Spark plug wires, also known as ignition wires, are essential vehicle components. They help transfer current from the coil to the spark plug.

 How frequently should I Replace Spark Plug Wires?

-If you’re using older vehicles, you should change your spark plug wires whenever you’re getting a plug replacement because plug wires on older cars have a mileage of around 60,000 to 100,000 miles.
+If you’re using older vehicles, you should change your spark plug wires whenever you get a plug replacement because plug wires on older cars last around 60,000 to 100,000 miles.

 Also, car owners are fond of pulling out spark plug wires to check if they wrap around the spark plug, enhancing plug wire shortage or breakage.